 It’s worth noting that “debt consolidation” is usually a reason for taking out a loan, rather than a class of loan in itself.
 However, some lenders might market their loans as “debt consolidation loans”.
 In a few very specialist cases, the funds from a debt consolidation loan might be issued directly to your creditors rather than to you.

 A balance transfer credit card could actually be a very smart choice for some people.
 These cards allow you to transfer debts to a new credit card, and come with an introductory interest-free period – sometimes over 24 months – buying you time to focus on reducing your debt.

 Balance transfer credit cards with long 0% periods typically require applicants to have good credit.
 Thankfully, almost all card issuers now offer a fast and easy-to-use “eligibility checker” facility, so that you can find out if you’d have a decent chance of getting approved before you apply.
 These involve a “soft” credit check, which means they won’t affect your credit score.

 Comparison of 0% balance transfer credit cards

-You could opt to remortgage.
+If you’re a homeowner, you could opt to remortgage or take out a secured loan.
 This isn’t a decision to be taken lightly, since it involves securing the debt against your property.
 However, many people don’t realise they’re paying more than they need to on their mortgage and that switching to a new lender could make a big difference.

-Just we wary that a £5,000 loan paid off over, say 20 years, is usually going to work out much more expensive than a £5,000 loan paid off over 3 years.
+Just be wary that a £10,000 loan paid off over, say 20 years, is usually going to work out much more expensive than a £10,000 loan paid off over 3 years.